 Ritual purity, and therefore defilement, held extreme importance to the Pharisees.
 Jesus has already crossed the boundary of propriety by touching women, lepers and even the dead in order to heal them.
 Now he moves from deed to word in teaching that defilement comes from within, not from externals.
 R. T. France explains the significance by saying, After this dialogue the breach between Jesus and the scribal establishment is irreparable.

-Copyright © 2014 Barry Applewhite, Plano, Texas.
+Copyright 2015 by Barry Applewhite, Plano, Texas.
 All rights reserved worldwide.
-Derived from materials created for Christ Fellowship, McKinney, Texas.
+Materials originally developed for Christ Fellowship, McKinney, Texas.
 Used by permission.

 Passages such as Isaiah 5:1-7 contain similar ideas.

 R.T.
 France, The Gospel of Matthew, The New International Commentary on the New Testament (Grand Rapids: William B. Eerdmans Publishing Company, 2007) 575.